-In order to maximize yields, we invest our corporate cash in short-term interest earning assets, primarily money market instruments at a commercial bank and U.S. government and agency debt instruments which totaled \$9.3 million, \$8.6 million and \$8.2 million as of December 31, 2009, 2010 and as of June 30, 2011, respectively.
+In order to maximize yields, we invest our corporate cash in short-term interest earning assets, primarily money market instruments at a commercial bank and U.S. government and agency debt instruments which totaled \$8.6 million and \$9.1 million as of December 31, 2010 and 2011, respectively.
 We do not anticipate that changes in interest rates will have a material impact on our financial condition, operating results or cash flows.